 PhotoStack can function entirely offline on most browsers, thanks to a web technology called Service Workers.
 When you run PhotoStack for the first time, the app is saved to your device's storage, so typing in "photostack.app" will always work — even when you're away from Wi-Fi.

-PhotoStack works on any modern browser or platform that supports modern web features.
-It has been tested to work on Chrome, Firefox, Opera, Edge, and even Internet Explorer 10+.
+PhotoStack works on any modern browser or platform that supports modern web features, including Chrome, Firefox, Opera, Microsoft Edge, and others.